 Celebrating Elizabeth FitzRoy on International Women’s Day

-Today we celebrate the inspirational tenacity of our pioneering founder Elizabeth FitzRoy.
+Today we celebrate the inspirational tenacity of our pioneering founder Elizabeth FitzRoy, 60 years on from when she set up our first ever service, Donec in Grayshott, Surrey.

-Imagine a time when people with learning disabilities were expected to live in institutions, isolated from love, independence and choice.
 When Elizabeth FitzRoy adopted a young boy, Michael, who had Down’s Syndrome she was horrified to be told that he would fare better in an institution.
-This was the care typical of the time, but Elizabeth was strongly against forcing people to live in a prison-like way with little independence.
+Elizabeth was strongly against forcing people to live in a prison-like way with little independence.
 It was clear that the best care and support came from living in a safe, loving and supportive home.

 Worried about the lack of understanding, respect and support that Michael received, Elizabeth joined forces with other parents of children with learning disabilities.
 She was determined that Michael should get the education and choices that other children had.
 She campaigned up and down the country, passionate in her belief that people with learning disabilities should lead ordinary lives and have the support they need to fulfil their potential.